BeeyondCereal

 Butter- You can use salted or unsalted butter, depending on what you have on hand.
 Margarine is also okay to use.

-Seasonings- You will need onion powder, salt, black pepper, garlic powder, and crushed red pepper flakes to give these green beans a lot of delicious flavor.
+Seasonings- Onion powder, garlic powder, salt, black pepper, and crushed red pepper flakes bring a balanced, savory punch.

-🔪 Instructions for the Canned Green Bean Recipe
+🔪 Instructions for The Best Canned Green Bean Recipe

 canned green beans drained into a metal colander.

-Step 1: Drain the green beans and rinse them off with cold water in a colander.
-(This removes extra salt from the brine and helps to remove the "tin can taste."
+Step 1: Drain the green beans and rinse them thoroughly under cold water.
+This removes excess brine and eliminates the metallic "canned" taste.

 melted butter in a skillet.

-Step 2: Add the olive oil and butter to a large skillet and heat over medium heat until sizzling.
+Step 2: Add olive oil and butter to a large skillet and heat over medium heat until sizzling and melted.

 canned green beans in a skillet of butter and topped with seasonings.